 Tennessee-style barbecue differentiates itself from other regional styles in a number of factors.
-In terms of flavor, Tennessee (with Memphis being the barbecue capital of the state) defines itself through the making of both dry and wet barbecue.
+In terms of flavor, Tennessee (with Memphis-style barbecue being the bbq capital of the state) defines itself through the making of both dry and wet barbecue cooking methods.
 With dry barbecue, only a spice rub is applied prior to smoking, while wet barbecue involves meticulously basting your meat throughout the cooking process.

 In terms of sauces, the eastern parts of Tennessee are often associated with a vinegar-based variety similar to those most famous in the Carolinas.
 For Memphis, tomato-based sauces are what's most common.
 Their traditional barbecuing meat is pork, which is why we'll be showcasing a pork rib recipe to demonstrate their barbecue style.

 Before we can start barbecuing, though, we need to gather the necessary supplies.
 For the purposes of this recipe, we'll be smoking on a dedicated charcoal meat smoker.
 If you don't have one of these, there are plenty of guides you can follow online for how to use either a regular charcoal grill or even a propane grill as a meat smoker.

 - Chunk charcoal